cognitedata/neat/docs/workflows.md

 Supported task types :

 - `start_workflow_task_step` - start another workflow.
 FlowMessage is passed to started workflow as input.
 The task supports synchronious and asynchronious execution.
+- `wait_for_event` - the task pause workflow execution until event is received.

 ### Flow Message